Shaggy-alt/CyberSecProjects/Footprinting-Fingerprinting.md

 Footprinting is scanning the entire network topology while Fingerprinting is scanning a specific target to gain further service type info etc...

+NOTE: Some options need superuser/admin priv.
 ____________________________________________________________________________________

-NOTE: DO NOT USE IN LIVE ENVIRONMENTS WITHOUT EXPLICIT AUTHORITY.
+WARNING: DO NOT USE IN LIVE ENVIRONMENTS WITHOUT EXPLICIT AUTHORITY.
 NMAP IS EASILY DETECTED.
 UNLAWFUL USE MAY RESULT UP TO FELONY CHARGES.